 If you or your loved one was in a vehicle accident and it wasn’t your fault, talk to the attorneys and legal professionals at Stewart J. Guss.
 Our professionals have been handling car accident cases for more than twenty years.
 Primarily, we serve Houston, Texas (Dallas, San Antonio, Harlingen, McAllen, Fort Worth, and Laredo), Louisiana (Lafayette, Baton Rouge, and Lake Charles).

 After a car accident, you may recover your medical, rehabilitation, medical devices, surgical, chiropractor costs.
 You are also entitled to claim lost wages and your pain and suffering.
-The Cypress car accident attorneys of Stewart J. Guss, Injury Accident Lawyers, are nationally recognized, accident lawyers.
+The Cypress car accident attorneys of Trust Guss Injury Lawyers, are nationally recognized, accident lawyers.
 We have protected the rights of the injured victims for over twenty years.
 Call our office right now for a free consultation.

 At Stewart J. Guss, we take all our accident cases on a contingency fee basis.
 It means you do not owe us a penny unless we secure your compensation.
 We are available 24 hours a day, seven days a week.
 Call us today at 800-898-4877 or contact Stewart J. Guss Injury Accident Lawyers online.